USD ($)

 ● Hubs offer low latency, which is the time it takes for a signal to travel from one device to another.
 This makes them ideal for applications that require real-time data transfer, such as video streaming or teleconferencing.

-Disadvantages of Hubs
+Disadvantages of a Network Hub

 ● Hubs broadcast data to all connected devices, which can lead to excessive traffic and slow down the network, especially in larger setups.